gough/qmem/README.md

 **Problem:** SQL [...]
 Connection refused

 **Solution:** This error means that either your database server is not running or the credentials in the `.env` file are incorrect.
-Check that the server is running and that credentials are correct and try again.
+Check that the server is running, that the credentials are correct, and try again.

 ---